Lab 0 Solutions

 gradescope results

-Your responses to WWPD questions are not submitted to Gradescope, and they don't need to be.
+Your responses to WWPD questions are not submitted to Gradescope, and they do not need to be.
 Lab credit is based on code writing questions.

 Appendix: Useful Python Command Line Options